Creating Automatic Payment Rules

 1. Navigate to Automatic Payments Settings.
-It is the second tab in Automatic Payments and is located at the top left hand side of the screen.
+It is the second tab in the Automatic Payments and is located at the top left-hand side of the screen.
 See below:

 You will be brought to the page below:

-3. Next you must choose what type of rule you want to create.
-There are five different types of rules you can choose:
+3. Next, you must choose what type of rule you want to create.
+There are five different types of rules you can choose from:

-All Invoices: This option will charge all open invoices for customers whose stored payment methods you have on file.
-To choose the rule click the option below
+All Invoices: This option will charge all open invoices for customers whose stored payment methods are enabled and on file.
+To choose the rule to click the option below:

-Specific Customers/Customer Groups/Invoices: These options are all set-up in the same way.
-The difference between them is who you would like to create the rule for.
+Specific Customers/Customer Groups/Invoices: These options are all set up in the same way.
+The difference between them is whom you would like to create the rule for.
 You can create a rule for an individual customer, a customer group or an individual invoice.
 To create a rule for any of the groups first click the option below:

 And then click the green "Add New Rule" button:

-Using the drop down menu choose what type of rule you want to create (Customer, Customer Group or Invoice).
-Next type who you want the rule for.
+Using the drop-down menu choose what type of rule you want to create (Customer, Customer Group or Invoice).
+Next type whom you want the rule for.
 For example: if it is for a Customer Group, search the group name.